Is Crypto Staking Taxable In The UK?

 You will earn rewards by contributing coins through staking to maintain and protect the blockchain.
 Moreover, when you stake a high amount for a long term, your profits might be higher

-How Is Income From Staking Taxed In The UK?
+How Is Crypto Staking Taxed In The UK?

 How To Calculate Tax On Income From Staking In The UK?